ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 > Note: If you set number of frames very high it can take a long time to iterate on configuration settings.
 It does not calculate actual fps until after the TDMS files have been generated.
 If you create a massive file you can run out of disk space and not get a valid data set.

 If the interpacket delay and packet duration of the packets is greater than the desired frame period, the generated output files will not achieve the desired frame rate.
-The VI will update the **Actual Frame Rate (fps)** indicator after creating the TDMS files to let the user see the final frame rate achieved.
+The VI updates the **Actual Frame Rate (fps)** indicator after creating the TDMS files to let the user see the final frame rate achieved.

 The interpacket delay in a generated TDMS file is largely goverened by the value of **minimum delay between packets (cycles)** and **line blanking (cycles)** and the rules defined below:
 - Min Delay = **minimum delay between packets (cycles)**